very-cool-name/blog-from-scratch/README.md

     return const_cast<int&>(clref(x));
 }
 ```
 And that's exactly our case with `get` function.
-So that means we can only implement const reference version and call it from every other.
+So that means we may only implement const reference version and call it from every other.
 How do we do it?

 ### `get<T>(const Variant&)`